-Pink Slams ''Negative Nancys'' Who Claim She Cringed During Christina Aguilera's 2017 AMAs Performance
+Pink Slams Negative Nancys Who Claim She Cringed During Christina Aguilera's 2017 AMAs Performance

 Along with the retweet, the mother of two wrote, "Yes.
 THIS.
 Christina f--king killed it tonight for one of our favorite singers ever.
 This about Whitney, and I am in awe of Christina's talent.
 Show the clip where I'm in tears, you negative Nancy's [sic]."

-Christina and Pink have famously feuded in the past, but earlier this year Pink Twitter to explain that they'd made amends and moved on.
+Christina and Pink have famously feuded in the past, but earlier this year Pink took to Twitter to explain that the popstars had made amends and moved on.

 Yes.
 THIS.
 Christina fucking killed it tonight for one of our favorite singers ever.
 This about Whitney, and I am in awe of Christina's talent.
 Show the clip where I'm in tears, you negative Nancy's ?????? https://t.co/5Lroq73xrQ— P!nk (@Pink) November 20, 2017